Fossil Repository Integrity Self-Checks

 Reliability Versus Performance

-Fossil may not be the fastest versioning system, but it is "fast enough".
-Fossil runs quickly enough to stay out of the developers way.
-Most operations complete in under a second.
+Fossil may not be the fastest versioning system, but it is fast enough.
+Fossil runs quickly enough to stay out of the developer's way.
+Most operations complete in milliseconds, faster than you can press the "Enter" key.